aws-samples/aws-analytics-reference-architecture/doc/content/solutions/data-visualization.md

 I want to be able to share my QuickSight analysis between AWS accounts?

 ### Solution
 In order to share either an analysis or dashboard between QuickSight instances in separate AWS Accounts, a template can be created in the source account.
 This template can then be used to create a new template, analysis or dashboard in the target account.
-This article (https://aws.amazon.com/premiumsupport/knowledge-center/quicksight-cross-account-template/) provides a step by step example of how this can be configured.
+This article (https://aws.amazon.com/premiumsupport/knowledge-center/quicksight-cross-account-template/) provides a step-by-step example of how this can be configured.